GradienceTeam/Gradience/README.md

 ## 💝 Acknowledgment

+Special thanks to:

-Original author of Gradience is [Artyom Fomin](https://github.com/ArtyIF), now it developed by [Gradience Team](https://github.com/GradienceTeam)
+- Original author of Gradience, [Artyom Fomin](https://github.com/ArtyIF) for creating this project
+- Weblate for providing translation platform

 This README is based on README from [Kooha](https://github.com/SeaDve/Kooha) by [Dave Patrick Caberto](https://github.com/SeaDve)